-- … #sponcon and #ads and shameless self-promotion.
+- … sponsored posts, ads, and shameless self-promotion.
 I don’t think all self-promotion is bad.
-I just get skeezed out by celebrities and other people with big followings using intimate pictures of their life to sell people on things like candy bars and questionable detox beverages.
+I just get skeezed out by celebrities and other people with big followings using intimate pictures of their life to sell people on things like questionable detox beverages.

 Do I sound like a bitter old woman who can’t “get with the times” and has lost all of her youthful optimism?

 Well, if so, it’s only because I’ve been 80 years old on the inside my whole life, and I have a hard time seeing the bigger point of things that feel so lacking in meaning.

 THAT SAID …